 Thanks to the NBN’s combination of a single widespread, high-speed network and affordable wholesale prices, smaller operators no longer need to piggyback on infrastructure belonging to a few big companies.

 Dozens of smaller internet service providers (ISPs) have sprung up in the last few years to take advantage of the NBN, and many offer plans which provide similar or even better value compared to the major players.
-With that in mind, we’ve taken a closer look at some of the best NBN providers you’ve probably never heard of, to see what deals they have on offer.
-Their are some weird and wonderful names, it’s almost like choosing a runner in the Melbourne Cup!
+With this in mind, we’ve taken a close look at some of the best NBN providers you’ve probably never heard of, to see what deals they have on offer.
+There are some weird and wonderful names, but beneath those names lies some good-value NBN plans.

 Another provider that offers easy to understand plans is AusBBS, although with this telco you’ll first need to decide what NBN level you would like, and then select your data allowance.
 Once you’ve picked between 12, 25, 50 or 100Mbps downloads, you can then select from a range of data packs, including a pay as you go (PAYG) option.